Book of the White Earl

-The Book of the White Earl is an Irish religious and literary miscellany created c.
-1404–1452.
+The Book of the White Earl is an Irish religious and literary miscellany created circa 1404–1452.

 The Book of the White Earl, now Bodleian Laud Misc.
 MS 610, consists of twelve folios inserted into Leabhar na Rátha, aka The Book of Pottlerath.
 It was created by Gaelic scribes under the patronage of James Butler, 4th Earl of Ormond (1392–1452).
 Henry and Marsh-Michel describe it as follows: